 ORANGEBURG, South Carolina — Federal prosecutors say the former chairman of South Carolina State University's board of trustees should forfeit more than $850,000 following his conviction on public corruption charges.

 The Times and Democrat of Orangeburg reports (http://bit.ly/1JDHC6I) that Jonathan Pinson's attorneys wrote in a filing Friday that he should only have to pay up to $108,000.

 Pinson was convicted in July on 29 counts including racketeering, kickbacks and money laundering but was acquitted on other counts that involved similar evidence.

-Prosecutors said Pinson skimmed federal money going to a low-income housing project in Columbia and a diaper factory in Marion County, then filed false paperwork to get more money from the government.
-They said he used his influence to make money off a homecoming concert at South Carolina State University and tried to get the college to buy land from a Florida developer.
+Authorities say Pinson skimmed federal money going to a low-income housing project in Columbia and a diaper factory in Marion County, then filed false paperwork to get more money from the government.

 He faces up to 20 years in prison when he's sentenced later.